Stream Processing Engine

 Due to complex factors such as network transmission and data routing, the data written into the database may not maintain the monotonic increase of event time.
 This phenomenon, known as out-of-order writing, occurs when non-monotonically increasing data appears during the writing process.

-Whether out-of-order writing affects the stream computing results of the corresponding time window depends on the watermark parameter set when creating the stream computing task and the configuration of the ignore expired parameter.
+Whether out-of-order writing affects the stream processing results of the corresponding time window depends on the watermark parameter set when creating the stream processing task and the configuration of the ignore expired parameter.
 These two parameters work together to determine whether to discard these out-of-order data or to include them and incrementally update the calculation results of the corresponding time window.
-Through this method, the system can flexibly handle out-of-order data while maintaining the accuracy of stream computing results, ensuring data integrity and consistency.
+Through this method, the system can flexibly handle out-of-order data while maintaining the accuracy of stream processing results, ensuring data integrity and consistency.

 Depending on the different roles of stream tasks, they can be divided into 3 categories—source task, agg task, and sink task.